 It is worth noting, however, that the Snap-T Pullover may not be a good choice for intense activities.
 It’s not quite as breathable as most of its pricier counterparts.
 The cut of the jacket may also restrict movement during intense activity.

-Nonetheless, if you are looking for something to keep yourself warm after a day in mountains, the Patagonia Re-Tool Snap-T Pullover would be a fantastic option.
+Nonetheless, to keep yourself warm after a day in mountains, the Patagonia Re-Tool Snap-T Pullover would be a fantastic option.
 Moreover, it’s available in at least 30 options, so you can easily find one that suits your needs perfectly.

 - Warm and comfortable